 Cellist Austin Huntington was appointed principal cellist of the Indianapolis Symphony Orchestra in June 2015 at the age of 20, currently making him one of the youngest principal musicians of any major American orchestra.
 Previously, he served as principal cellist in the Colburn Orchestra and Encore Chamber Orchestra, as well as serving as a substitute cellist for the Los Angeles Philharmonic and the Cleveland Orchestra.

-Mr. Huntington has collaborated in chamber music performances with artists such as violinists Itzhak Perlman, Gil Shaham, Augustin Hadelich, and Anne Akiko Meyers, violist Cynthia Phelps, cellists Robert DeMaine and Mark Kosower, pianists Wu Han, Garrick Ohlssohn, and Jean-Yves Thibaudet, and bassist Edgar Meyer.
+Austin has collaborated in chamber music performances with artists such as violinists Itzhak Perlman, Gil Shaham, Renaud Capucon, Augustin Hadelich, and Anne Akiko Meyers, violist Cynthia Phelps, cellists Robert DeMaine and Mark Kosower, pianists Wu Han, Garrick Ohlssohn, and Jean-Yves Thibaudet, and bassist Edgar Meyer.

-Since his first solo orchestra debut at age 10, he has gone on to perform as a guest soloist with the Indianapolis Symphony Orchestra, Marin Symphony, Colburn Orchestra, Peninsula Symphony, Santa Cruz Symphony, San Jose Chamber Orchestra, and Chicago Northwest Symphony Orchestra, among others.
+Since his first solo orchestra debut at age 10, he has gone on to perform as a guest soloist with orchestras such as the Indianapolis Symphony Orchestra, Marin Symphony, Colburn Orchestra, Salomon Chamber Orchestra, Peninsula Symphony, Santa Cruz Symphony, San Jose Chamber Orchestra, and Chicago Northwest Symphony Orchestra.

-In the summer, Mr. Huntington has attended the Verbier Festival in Switzerland, the Kronberg Academy in Germany, the Aspen Music Festival and School, the Perlman Music Program, the Academie International de Music de Montpellier in France, the Credo Chamber Music Festival, and the Meadowmount School of Music.
+In the summer, Austin has attended the Verbier Festival in Switzerland, the Kronberg Academy in Germany, the Aspen Music Festival and School, the Perlman Music Program, the Academie International de Music de Montpellier in France, the Credo Chamber Music Festival, and the Meadowmount School of Music.

 Austin is a member of the faculty at the University of Indianapolis, where he is also the cellist of The Indianapolis Quartet, the university’s string quartet-in-residence.
 Austin holds a Bachelor of Music degree from the Colburn School, where he studied with Ronald Leonard.
 His previous teachers include Richard Hirschl, Brinton Smith, Paul Katz, David Finckel, and Richard Aaron.
 He plays on a beautiful old Italian cello by an anonymous maker of the Florentine school, c.
 1750.

 Make a Gift